 FINRA told FBI agents that January 25, 2012 would be a “perfect day” to raid Mr. Wey’s offices since FINRA had deliberately scheduled Mr. Wey’s in-house general counsel to chair a FINRA panel outside the office.

-To keep the Government in the dark about this meeting, NASDAQ general counsel Ed Knight and staff Gary Sundick, Arnold Golub, William Slattery curiously “could not locate” the notes of the November 5, 2010 meeting, which would have shown that Mr. Wey was not being questioned about CleanTech’s delisting, but was answering all disclosure inquiries made by nine senior NASDAQ staff in connection with their assessment whether to list CleanTech, which they collectively did so a month later on December 10, 2010.
+In a scheme to defraud the FBI agents, NASDAQ general counsel Ed Knight and staff Gary Sundick, Arnold Golub, William Slattery told FBI agents Matthew Komar and Thomas McGuire “could not locate” the notes of the November 5, 2010 meeting, which would have shown that Mr. Wey was not being questioned about CleanTech’s delisting, but was answering all disclosure inquiries made by nine senior NASDAQ staff in connection with their assessment whether to list CleanTech, which they collectively did so a month later on December 10, 2010.

 On January 19, 2012, less than a week before the January 25, 2012 FBI raid on Mr. Wey, which was fed by NASDAQ, FBI Agent Matt Komar wrote to AUSA David Massey.
 The FBI’s internal email subject line was “CTEK Delisting” and reads: